-The full fraudulent records policy may be obtained from the Office of the Registrar.
+The full fraudulent records policy may be obtained from the Office of the Graduate Registrar in the Graduate Center.

-Change of Degree Program
+Change of Program

-Admission to graduate programs at Azusa Pacific University is degree-specific.
-If a graduate student changes plans and wishes to enroll in a program other than that to which he or she was accepted, then the student must submit a Change of Program form with the Office of Graduate Admissions, and international students must contact the Office of International Student Services.
-An admissions counselor will contact the student if further documentation or materials are required.
-No credit toward the new degree program will be granted before written approval has been secured.
+Admission to graduate programs at Azusa Pacific University is program-specific.
+If a graduate student changes plans and wishes to enroll in a program other than that to which he or she was accepted, then the student must file a Change of Program form with the Office of Graduate Admissions in the Graduate Center.
+International students must contact the Office of International Student Services.

+A graduate admissions enrollment counselor will contact the student if further documentation and materials are required for this change of program.
+No credit toward the new degree program will be granted before written program acceptance has been secured.